Pacific Square: History

-In 2000, Stockland sold the centre and the centre was known as ShopSmart Maroubra Mall.
+In 2000, Stockland sold the centre which was subsequently known as ShopSmart Maroubra Mall.
 Stores inside Maroubra Mall closed in 2002 in preparation for demolition.
 Demolition works commenced in 2003 with the mall completely demolished to make way for a new shopping and apartment complex known as Pacific Square.

 Pacific Square opened in two stages.
 Stage one opened in November 2004 and featured a Coles supermarket, 29 specialty shops and a town square which features an outdoor eating area surrounded by apartments and offices on the upper levels.
-The first stage of development costed $101 million, with stage two costed $99 million.
+The first stage of development costed $101 million, with stage two costing $99 million.
 Stage two opened in late 2007 with an Aldi supermarket and an additional 30 specialty stores.
 The second phase of stage two opened in November 2007, with a Fitness First on level 1.
 Also level 1 featured the Maroubra Medical Centre and Pacific Square Physiotherapy.
-The completion of this stage made Pacific Square Sydney's largest and most complex strata schemes.
+The completion of this stage made Pacific Square one of Sydney's largest and most complex strata schemes.

 In April 2015, Charter Hall purchased Pacific Square for $137 million.

 In the early hours of 17 May 2016, around 1:53 am a pair of masked men doused petrol on a juice bar and set the store on fire.
 One man's leg was almost caught in the blaze.
 About 50 people were evacuated from the apartment complex above on Anzac Parade after the explosion ripped through the cafe and the shopfront blown into the street.
 When police arrived the building was well alight and it took about 30 firefighters to bring the blaze under control.

 In August 2017, Pacific Square commenced $7.1 million refurbishment of the fresh food precinct.
 The development included a new expanded Aldi, a new relocated Liquorland to make way for the new bigger Coles.
 This refurbishment was completed in late 2018.